 CPA Exam Requirements

-Applicants for the Indiana CPA exam must have the minimum of a bachelor degree and 150 total credits.
-The 150 credits must include 24 credits in accounting as well as 24 credits in business and economics.
+Applicants for the Indiana CPA exam must have the minimum of a bachelor degree and 150 total semester hours.
+The 150 semester hours must include 24 credits in accounting as well as 24 credits in business and economics.
 These credits will be evaluated to ensure they meet the equivalent of the same course at Indiana Tech.
 The Indiana Tech Transition to Accounting Program provides the necessary accounting courses for those who do not have an accounting degree, as well as the additional credits beyond the bachelor degree.

 Students who complete the Transition to Accounting program are strongly encouraged to enroll in the Becker CPA Review to assist them in preparation for the CPA exam.

 Transition to Accounting was designed to meet the needs of students who have earned a bachelor’s degree in a non-accounting field and wish to sit for the Indiana CPA exam.
 These courses provide the accounting coursework and the total credits required to sit for the exam.
 Please be aware that this will not result in a degree.
 If you would prefer to pursue a bachelor’s degree in accounting, please contact your admissions representative.

 Students who wish to enroll in the Transition to Accounting Program as a step toward qualifying for the CPA exam, must have completed:

 - A bachelor degree in business, or a bachelor degree with the appropriate business and economic courses equaling a total of 24 credits.

 - The transcripts evaluated by the Registrar to ensure that the coursework meets the CPA Exam requirements (above).